amaarora/amaarora.github.io/_tmp/2021-01-13-efficientdet-pytorch.md

                 'conv', SeparableConv2d(**conv_kwargs))
 ```

-## BiFPN Layer
+## BiFPN Layer Implementation
-Finally, we are ready to look at the implementation of a single `BiFPN Layer`.
+Finally, we are ready to look at the implementation of the `BiFPN Layer`.

 > If you have understood the implementation of `FpnCombine`, and also the general idea so far, then you will find the implementation of `BiFPN Layer` as something that brings all the pieces together.
+It should be intuitive rather than complex.

 So, let's have a look at it.